 The Connecticut History Day State Contest is held in early May at Central Connecticut State University in New Britain.
 The top two winners in each category and division are eligible to enter the National History Day Contest with 3rd place winners serving as alternates.
-In addition, over twenty special prizes are awarded each year for entries in a variety of historical subject areas such as the David O. White Prize for Outstanding Entry in African-American History (sponsored by the Association for the Study of Connecticut History), the
+In addition, several special prizes are awarded each year for entries in a variety of historical subject areas.